Menu

 Credit history makes up 15% of your credit score.
 The 15% is based on how long your accounts have been open, and whether they are active.
 To create a solid history, credit bureaus would prefer a minimum of six months of credit history, and some lenders would require 12 months or more.

 Therefore, before you close a credit account, research whether or not this will affect your credit history.
-If you’ve had one card for 10 years, and another for 5, your best option would be to close the 5-year account as it holds less credit history.
+If you’ve had one card for 10 years, and another for 5, your best option would be to close the 5-year old account as it holds less credit history.
 Creating that credit history takes time.

 How do credit inquiries affect your credit score?